 Summary of research interestsPlaces:

-Beside my love for (ancient) Italy, my research interests lie in the study of slavery, and in the ways in which slavery is used as a means of securing a society's labour requirements.
-I am also interested in the ways in which slavery is conceptualised, in ancient and less ancient times as well as in modern scholarship.
-But my interest in the study of slavery has arisen from a much broader concern with social organisation – and slavery, as a system based on force, offers an often much clearer and more accentuated picture of the roles that individuals and groups have been allocated in a given society.
-What I really would like to know is how such role-giving works, and why individuals accept or break away from the roles allocated to them – then as now.
+Beside my love for (ancient) Italy, my research interests lie in the study of slavery, primarily Roman, both rural and urban.
+In particular, I seek to understand the ways in which slavery helps satisfy a society's labour requirements, and the ways in which slavery is conceptualised, in ancient and less ancient times, as well as in modern scholarship.
+But my interest in the study of slavery arises from a much wider concern with social organisation – and slavery, as a system based on force, offers an often much more accentuated picture of the roles that individuals and groups have been allocated in a given society.
+What I seek to grasp is how such role-giving works, what (if any) levels of negotiation exist, and why individuals accept or break away from the roles given to them – then as now.

-As a historian of slavery, my concern is with slavery’s role in the evolution of European socio-economic structures, particularly those concerning class and gender relations.
-My working hypothesis is that the Roman ‘invention’ of slavery established a distinctive organisation of labour ‘at work’ that has in principle been maintained by European society up to and beyond the abolition of slavery: slavery made possible a division of labour based on the regular exploitation of significant numbers of labourers working typically for someone other than themselves, entailing crucial gender, status and class distinctions.
-‘Made at Rome’, this system of labour organisation was passed on to post-classical society: slavery is the means by which a major shift in social organisation has been brought to the European continent; and an essential field of inquiry for understanding Western culture.
+More broadly, my work engages with slavery’s role in the evolution of European, social, economic and cultural practices, and especially those concerning class and gender relations.
+My working hypothesis is that the Roman ‘invention’ of slavery established a distinctive organisation of labour ‘at work’ that has in essence been maintained by European society up to and beyond the abolition of slavery: slavery made possible a division of labour based on the regular exploitation of significant numbers of labourers working typically for someone other than themselves, entailing crucial gender and status distinctions.
+‘Made at Rome’, this system of labour organisation was passed on to post-classical society: slavery is the means by which a major shift in social organisation became embedded in European society, and an essential field of inquiry for understanding Western culture.

-The conceptual focus of my work is the question of the 'nature' of slavery – which is a critical dimension especially of the study of the so-called transition from (Roman) slavery to (medieval) serfdom.
-I reject the idea of a decline of slavery in the late Roman period in favour of widespread serfdom, questioning in particular the notion that the enslaved, unlike serfs, lacked familial and kinship relations, and that the unfree became embedded in such relations in the course of the Roman imperial period only, moving slowly towards a serfdom-model.
-This transition model hinges on a distorted view of Roman slavery – which I seek to revise through my work on enslaved families, female and child slavery at Rome.
+A critical dimension in my thinking about the role of slavery in this early phase of European history is the vexed question of the ‘nature’ of slavery.
+I reject the notion that the enslaved in the Roman world, unlike medieval serfs, lacked familial and kinship relations, and that the unfree became embedded in such relations in the course of the Roman imperial period only, moving slowly towards a serfdom-model.
+This transition model hinges on a distorted view of Roman slavery that I seek to revise through my work on enslaved families, women and children at Rome.